hieuvp/learning-python/learn-the-basics/hello-world/README.md

 > Python uses indentation for blocks, instead of curly braces.<br />
 > Both tabs and spaces are supported,
-> but the standard indentation requires standard Python code to use four spaces.
+> but the standard indentation requires standard Python code to use **four spaces**.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=indentation.py) -->
 <!-- The below code snippet is automatically added from indentation.py -->